20481A5450/TMBC_Python-Developer/README.md

-Here’s your complete **README.md** content in code block format, suitable for a professional repository:

 # WhatsApp Messaging Integration with FastAPI

 > This project demonstrates sending WhatsApp messages using FastAPI and the 360dialog sandbox API, created as part of a technical assessment.